 Introduction

 Nanotechnology has developed as a dynamic field with wide-ranging uses in medicine, environmental remediation, agriculture, and aquaculture (Malik et al., 2023).
 Among the various nanomaterials, metallic oxide nanoparticles have attracted major attention due to their distinct physicochemical properties, which contain a high surface area, improved catalytic efficiency, and adjustable biological activity (Jagtiani, 2022).
 Precisely, copper oxide nanoparticles (CuO NPs) are documented for their antimicrobial, antioxidant, and immunomodulatory attributes, thereby standing them as promising candidates for a range of biotechnological applications (Devaraji et al., 2024).
 Traditional methods for synthesizing nanoparticles, such as chemical and physical techniques, typically rely on toxic reagents, exhibit high energy consumption, and generate environmentally hazardous by-products (Khan et al., 2019).
 These challenges have provoked the exploration of green synthesis approaches that influence natural systems, including plant extracts, for nanoparticle production.
 The use of phyto-mediated production presents several benefits, including environmental sustainability, cost-effectiveness, and the incorporation of natural phytochemicals that function as reducing and stabilizing agents (Rani et al., 2023).
 These biomolecules not only promote nanoparticle formation but also improve their biocompatibility and functional capabilities.
 The management of electronic waste (e-waste) has become a significant global challenge in current years, mainly due to its accumulative volume and the presence of toxic constituents (Liu et al., 2023).
 Notably, e-waste serves as a substantial secondary source of valuable metals, mainly copper (Debnath et al., 2018).
 The process of recovering copper from e-waste and its consequent transformation into functional nanomaterials offers a sustainable approach that merges waste recycling with nanotechnology (Li et al., 2018).
-This approach aligns with the values of a globular low-cost by transforming hazardous discarded into high-value products that may have potential biological applications.
+This approach aligns with the values of a global low-cost by transforming hazardous discarded into high-value products that may have potential biological applications.

 The application of plant species such as Mesosphaerum suaveolens for the synthesis of nanoparticles has garnered interest due to its abundant phytochemical composition, which includes flavonoids, phenols, and terpenoids (Almeida-Bezerra et al., 2022).
 These compounds are instrumental in decreasing metal ions and stabilizing the resultant nanoparticles, thereby improving their physicochemical and biological properties (Gaikwad et al., 2025).
 Green-synthesized CuO nanoparticles derived from such plant extracts have presented superior antimicrobial activity and lower toxicity when compared to nanoparticles synthesized through conventional methods (Khairy et al., 2024).
 The integration of copper obtained from e-waste with plant-mediated green synthesis offers a novel and sustainable strategy for the production of CuO nanoparticles with improved functionality.
-These nanoparticles have showed significant potential in biological systems, notably in their roles as growth enhancers and immunostimulants (Rani et al., 2023).
+These nanoparticles have shown significant potential in biological systems, notably in their roles as growth enhancers and immunostimulants (Rani et al., 2023).
 For example, in the field of aquaculture, nanoparticles can facilitate better nutrient utilization, influence physiological responses, and bolster disease resistance in fish species such as Oreochromis mossambicus.